insearcher/hiddenai/README.md

 1. Download the latest release from the [Releases](https://github.com/insearcher/HiddenAI/releases) page
 2. Mount the DMG by double-clicking it
 3. Drag the HiddenAI application to your Applications folder
-4. When you first try to open the app, right-click (or Control-click) on the app icon and select "Open"
+4. **Important macOS Security Note:**
-5. Click "Open" in the dialog box that appears (this is needed because the app is not signed with an Apple Developer ID)
+   - Since this app is not signed with an Apple Developer certificate, macOS security features will block it
+   - To fix this, open Terminal and run: `xattr -cr /Applications/HiddenAIClient.app`
+   - This command removes the quarantine attribute that macOS adds to downloaded applications
+   - After running this command, you can open the app normally from your Applications folder
-6. Enter your OpenAI API key in Settings
+5. Enter your OpenAI API key in Settings

 ### Option 2: Build from Source